Sangli district: District magistrates/collectors

-list of District Magistrate / Collector

 History

 The district of Sangli is a recent creation, being made as late as in 1949.
-It was then known as South Satara and it has been renamed as Sangli since 1961.
+It was then known as South Satara and it has been renamed as Sangli since 1 May 1960.
 It is partly made up of a few talukas which once formed part of the old Satara District and partly of the States and jahagirs belonging to Patvardhans, and Dafles which came to be merged during the post-independence period.
 Kundal, the region around Sangli, was the capital of the Chalukyas.
-Kundal was an ancient village, around 1,600 years old.
-Kaundanyapur (its old name) was a part of Karnataka.
-Kundal was the home of freedom fighters like Krantisigha Nana Patil, Krantiveer Captain Akaram (dada) Pawar, Shyamrao Lad, Captain Ramchandra Lad, G.D.
-Lad, Shankar Jangam and Husabai Jangam.
+Kundal is an ancient village, around 1,600 years old, and also an important Jain pilgrimage site.
+Its ancient name was Kaundinyapura.
+Kundal has also been the home to freedom fighters like Krantisinha Nana Patil, Krantiveer Captain Akaram (Dada) Pawar, Shyamrao Lad, Captain Ramchandra Lad, G.D.
+Lad, Shankar Jangam and Hausabai Jangam.

 Geography

 Sangli District is located in the western part of Maharashtra.
 It is bounded by Satara and Solapur districts to the north, Bijapur District (Karnataka) to the east, Kolhapur and Belgaum (Karnataka) districts to the south, and Ratnagiri District to the west.

 Sangli District is situated in the river basins of the Warna and Krishna rivers.
 Other small rivers, such as the Warana River and the Panchganga, flow into the River Krishna.
 Land in the region is suitable for agriculture.